Frequently Asked Questions - Evolving the Standards for B Corp Certification

 Efforts invested towards having a positive impact on the world and being a leading company are never a waste.
 The intent of the new performance requirements is not to invalidate your previous efforts, rather to focus future efforts on a set of comprehensive issues ensuring that certification is relevant for the challenges of today and tomorrow and giving organizations clarity to focus on what matters most.

 The information that you have shared through your previous certification cycles will remain in the database and will be accessible to you.
 That said, currently Certified B Corps are likely to be at different stages of achievement within the new structure of the performance requirements.
 Therefore, some of the efforts that you have taken in the past will align very well with some of the ten topics of the new performance requirements resulting in minimal efforts from your side.
-However, topics which have not been a priority area for your company will likely require additional effort and investment.
+However, topics that have not been a priority area for your company will likely require additional effort and investment.

 When will B Lab publish the new standards?